bioinfo-pf-curie/mpiBWA/docs/README.md

 The number of cores is related to the number of rank of the MPI jobs and to the number of threads you ask with bwa with the -t option.
 For example, the command line `mpirun -n 4 mpiBWA mem -t 8 -o HCC1187C.sam hg19.small.fa examples/data/HCC1187C_R1_10K.fastq examples/data/HCC1187C_R2_10K.fastq` will use 32 cores.

-### Benchmark your architecture
+### Benchmark

+This part is very important read carefully this section before running mpiBWA on your cluster.

-In this section we present some guidelines to benchmark mpiBWA on your infrastructure.
+In this section we present a guideline to benchmark mpiBWA with your infrastructure.
 We will answer questions about how to use efficiently multithreading with MPI.
-We present here a example we did on our architecture but this should be done carefully on yours before using mpiBWA.
+We present here a example we did on our architecture at Institut Curie.

-First it is important to set a base line.
-The base is build with bwa mem standard.
+First it is important to set the baselines.
+The baseline is build with BWA mem standard.

-We set a list of base lines with bwa
+We build a list of baselines with BWA MEM

 BWA